 The above is just my personal experience with this specific school.
-I will update again when I complete my last 16 practical classes and pass the practical exam.
+I will update again after I pass the practical exam.

 Have you taken a drivers license in Portugal?
 If so I would like to hear your story as well.